C0D3D3V/Moodle-Downloader/README.md

 - `loglevel` : Sets the level of logging (0 - less information / 5 - all information)
 - `externallinks` : If external links should get crawled
 - `crawlcoursesink` : Moodle Course Crawler startpoint (Default course/index.php = all Courses)
-- `colors` : If colors should be used
+- `colors` : If colors should be used (For windows use Cmder to display colors correct. http://cmder.net/)

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.